Your Cart (0)

 Frequently Asked Questions

-A: Attorney judgment and supervisory responsibility remain.
-AI-assisted review doesn't create a lower standard for competence — it changes how you get there.
-Courts have generally accepted AI-assisted review when attorneys can demonstrate a defensible process, quality control, and attorney oversight.
+Attorney judgment and supervisory responsibility remain the anchor.
+AI-assisted review does not create a lower competence standard; it changes how you meet that standard.
+Courts have generally accepted AI-assisted review when attorneys demonstrate a defensible process, documented quality control, and attorney oversight of relevance and privilege determinations.
 The "reasonable attorney" standard still applies.
-Document your process and have attorneys make final relevance determinations.
+Document the process, run a sampling protocol against AI-coded documents, and have attorneys make final calls on anything flagged privileged or highly sensitive.

-A: The risk depends entirely on which AI system you use and how it's configured.
+Risk depends entirely on which system and how it is configured.
 Consumer AI tools that send data to shared cloud environments are inappropriate for privileged client information.
-Enterprise AI systems with private deployments, data isolation, and no model training on your inputs are the appropriate solution.
-Ask every vendor specifically: where is the data processed, who has access, and is it used to train models?
+Enterprise AI systems with private deployments, data isolation, audit logs, and contractual non-training provisions are the appropriate solution.
+Ask every vendor specifically: where is data processed, who has access, is it used to train models, how long is it retained, and can we get the contractual language in writing.
+Do not accept verbal reassurance on any of these.

-A: No. AI-generated legal documents require attorney review before filing.
-The professional responsibility obligation rests with the attorney; AI is a drafting tool, not a supervising attorney.
-That said, well-configured AI drafts reduce review time significantly — attorneys are editing and refining, not writing from scratch.
+No. AI-generated legal documents require attorney review before filing.
+Professional responsibility rests with the attorney; AI is a drafting tool, not a supervising attorney.
+Well-configured AI drafts reduce review time significantly because attorneys are editing and refining rather than writing from scratch, but the review step is non-negotiable.
+Every sanctioned-attorney case involving AI has the same root cause: a filing that was not read carefully before it went out.

 Ready to put this into action?